 Salt – Himalayan salt is preferable in body and skin-care recipes due to its rich mineral content, however, rock, sea and lake salt is also suitable.
 I personally avoid using table salt due to the additives used, such as anti-caking agents.
 In saying that, table salt is typically the most economical option for cleaning recipes.
 See also; Himalayan salt.

 Shea butter is my go-to butter in DIY body and skin-care recipes.
 Rich in fatty acids and vitamins A and E, shea butter is lush, softening and incredibly nourishing to the skin.
 It is known for its anti-inflammatory and cell regeneration properties.
 You can swap shea butter for cocoa butter or mango butter, but be mindful that the recipe outcome will be firmer.
+I love to get my Shea butter from Deluxe Shea Butter (use code: “TILP11” for 5% off).

 Soap powder, used in cleaning recipes – I recommend sourcing the purest laundry soap you can find.
 I use pure coconut soap powder, or castile soap powder.
 If you are buying soap in a block, make sure it is milled to a very fine consistency.

 Soapberries are the dried shell of a fruit, commonly called soap nuts.
 They contain saponins that act as a natural surfactant.
 They are antibacterial and eco-friendly (compostable) and can be used in many body care and cleaning applications.
+Read more about them here.

 Sodium bicarbonate, commonly known as bicarb or baking soda, is a versatile ingredient used in both body care and cleaning recipes.
 It is antifungal, antiseptic and gently exfoliating, and excellent at eliminating odour.
 Have you ever wondered how sodium bicarbonate is produced?
 Well, Trona Ore (natural and ancient deposits, 400-500km deep) is brought to the surface, refined into slurry containing both sodium carbonate and sodium bicarbonate.
 The crystals and liquid are separated in a centrifuge; the crystals are then dissolved in a bicarbonate solution and filtered to remove any non-soluble material.
 Purified carbon dioxide is fed into the filtered solution with the resulting reaction forming sodium bicarbonate.
 It is then cured, packaged and shipped.